-There are some efforts to incorporate the sensor fusion task into a factor graph framework ^{30,31,32}.
+There are some efforts to incorporate the sensor fusion task into a factor graph framework 30,31,32 .
 However, their methods rely on the variable elimination mechanism for factor graphs.
+Our method, in contrast, uses a "hardware-friendly" method nism for factor graphs.
 Our method, in contrast, uses a "hardware-friendly" method of belief propagation.